Singularity degree of structured random matrices: Example

-Here, each $\star$ represents a non-zero entry of $S$.
-This variance profile has normal form and an associated $0$-$1$ mask $T\in \R^{7 \times 7}$, as defined in Definition~\ref{def:mask}:
+This leads to the following normal form and associated $0$-$1$ mask $T\in \R^{7 \times 7}$, as defined in Definition~\ref{def:mask}:

-Following the indicated downwards staircase, the red entries $\cor \bf{1}\nc $ in $T$ mark the longest path with respect to the relation $\LHD$ induced by $T$ on is index set $\llbracket 7 \rrbracket$ through Definition~\ref{def:order}.
-This relation is more transparently illustrated by the following directed graph in which an arrow from index $i$ to index $j$ indicates $i \LHD j$.
+Following the indicated downwards staircase, the red entries $\cor \bf{1}\nc $ in $T$ mark the longest path with respect to the relation $\LHD$ induced by $T$ on its index set $\llbracket 7 \rrbracket$ through Definition~\ref{def:order}.
+More generally, we see that for $i \LHD j$ we find a down-left path from the $(i,\wh{i})$ entry to the $(j,\wh{j})$ of $T$ through its entry $(i,\wh{j})$.
+The existence of such a down-left path in the matrix can be more transparently illustrated by the following directed graph, in which an arrow from index $i$ to index $j$ indicates $i \LHD j$.
+This is the interpretation used in Section~\ref{sec:Min-max averaging problem} in a more abstract setting.

 \cob